What is Steiner Education?

 Correspondingly, a child who mastered certain material quickly might be given similar but more challenging exercises, or might be allowed to help other children.

-How well do Waldorf graduates do in further education?
+How well do Steiner graduates do in further education?

 A recent study in England indicated that students at Waldorf high schools tend to achieve higher exam scores than students from state schools.
 An older study from Germany gave similar results.
 In the United States and Europe, significant numbers of graduates from Waldorf schools are found in notable positions in business and government.
 Waldorf graduates have been accepted as students at, and have graduated from, some of the most prestigious colleges and universities.

 No systematic studies have been carried out in Australia, but anecdotal evidence suggests that Waldorf students tend to do well in various careers.
 The students who have completed their primary schooling at Silver Tree Steiner School have adapted well in a wide variety of secondary schools.